ProvidenceGeeks/website-lambda-wordpress/README.md

-# website-lambda-meetup
+# website-lambda-wordpress

 ## Overview
-Repository for Lambda functionality related to periodically fetching data from the meetup.com API.
+Repository for Lambda functionality related to periodically fetching data from the Providence Geeks WordPress REST API.
 Built in ???.

 ## Project Setup